learn more about the

 The Diaconate is funded entirely by the donations of individuals at Redeemer West Side.
 We are, therefore, accountable to the congregation to be wise stewards of the resources God has given us through his people.
 Because our funding is limited, we direct financial support to the neediest within the congregation.

-If you’re a member or regular attender of West Side experiencing a challenging or crisis situation, please complete and submit the form below to let us know.
+If you are a member or regular attender of Redeemer West Side, please complete and submit the form below to request care.
 We want to support you in this time of need.
-The information your share with us will be kept confidential and a member of our team will reach out within the next 36 hours.
+The information your share with us will be kept confidential and a Diaconate staff member will reach out within the next 36 hours.
+Depending on your request, the staff member will help connect you with a pastoral staff member and/or a member of one of our Neighborhood Care Teams.